LoganMorneault/hello/README.md

 C++
 - c-string, code implementing multiple functions in C++ and C's string.h library.
+- dlldeque, code implementing a doubly-linked list, relevant methods, and an iterator.

-I have work for a programming in C++ class that hasn't yet made it to GitHub, but it should be up soon.
-I am also currently taking classes on Algorithms, Computer Systems, and Cybersecurity, so expect projects related to those as it becomes available.
+I am currently taking classes on Algorithms, Computer Systems, and Cybersecurity, so expect repositories related to those as it comes up.